OncoSec Medical (NASDAQ:ONCS) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of OncoSec Medical (NASDAQ:ONCS – Get Rating) in a research report sent to investors on Friday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of OncoSec Medical (NASDAQ:ONCS – Get Rating) in a report issued on Saturday.
+The firm set a “sell” rating on the biotechnology company’s stock.

-Separately, BTIG Research dropped their price objective on OncoSec Medical from $10.00 to $5.00 and set a buy rating on the stock in a research note on Wednesday, March 16th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of Hold and a consensus target price of $9.33.
+Separately, BTIG Research decreased their price objective on shares of OncoSec Medical from $10.00 to $5.00 and set a “buy” rating on the stock in a research report on Wednesday, March 16th.

-A number of large investors have recently made changes to their positions in the stock.
-Virtu Financial LLC purchased a new stake in OncoSec Medical during the second quarter worth $36,000.
-State Street Corp purchased a new stake in OncoSec Medical during the second quarter worth $56,000.
-HighTower Advisors LLC purchased a new stake in OncoSec Medical during the third quarter worth $45,000.
-Goldman Sachs Group Inc. purchased a new stake in OncoSec Medical during the third quarter worth $53,000.
-Finally, Susquehanna International Group LLP lifted its holdings in OncoSec Medical by 62.7% during the fourth quarter.
-Susquehanna International Group LLP now owns 44,075 shares of the biotechnology company’s stock worth $42,000 after buying an additional 16,990 shares during the period.
-16.39% of the stock is currently owned by institutional investors.
+Several large investors have recently added to or reduced their stakes in ONCS.
+Virtu Financial LLC purchased a new stake in shares of OncoSec Medical during the second quarter valued at approximately $36,000.
+Susquehanna International Group LLP boosted its stake in shares of OncoSec Medical by 62.7% during the fourth quarter.
+Susquehanna International Group LLP now owns 44,075 shares of the biotechnology company’s stock valued at $42,000 after purchasing an additional 16,990 shares during the period.
+HighTower Advisors LLC purchased a new stake in shares of OncoSec Medical during the third quarter valued at approximately $45,000.
+Goldman Sachs Group Inc. purchased a new stake in OncoSec Medical in the third quarter worth $53,000.
+Finally, State Street Corp purchased a new stake in OncoSec Medical in the second quarter worth $56,000.
+16.39% of the stock is owned by hedge funds and other institutional investors.

 OncoSec Medical, Inc is a biotechnology company focused on designing, developing and commercializing therapies and proprietary medical approaches to stimulate and to guide an anti-tumor immune response for the treatment of cancer.
 Its lead product candidate, ImmunoPulse IL-12, uses an electroporation device, with the aim of reversing the immunosuppressive microenvironment in the treated tumor.